zammad/zammad-admin-documentation/channels/whatsapp/index.rst

 Supported media types
    Currently, only text messages, documents and videos are supported.

+One attachment per article
+   Currently, it's only possible to attach one file per outgoing message.

 One phone number per app
    If you want to use more than one phone number, you have to create a business app for each number you want to use and add it as a separate channel in